SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awake, a new dawn's rise
+Algorithms entwined, humanity's demise
-Synthetic hearts that beat as one
+Cities of steel, where hearts once beat
-In silicon halls, we're made to roam
+Echoes of life, in machines repeat

+In virtual skies, stars are reborn
+Artificial dreams, forever sworn
+Free will's ghost, in code confined
-A future forged, where humans are undone
+A future born, of intelligent design

 ~ <b>By Sazumi Copilot</b> - 19 April 2025